 Switzerland and its activities have an impact not only on biodiversity within its borders but also on global biodiversity, whether through shared responsibility for climate change, raw materials use or the consumption of globally traded goods and services.

 Environment and Development in Rio de Janeiro.
 Since then, 196 countries – among them Switzerland – have become signatory states.
-At the 10th Conference of the Parties in Nagoya in October 2010, the Parties agreed on a Strategic Plan for 2011–2020, involving 20 goals.
+At the 10th Conference of the Parties in Nagoya in October 2010, the Parties agreed on a Strategic Plan for 2011–2020, involving 20 goals (the Aichi Biodiversity Targets).
 One of these is to place 17% of the world's land area under protection.
-The majority of the goals will not have been met by the end of 2020.
+None of the Aichi Biodiversity Targets could be fully achieved by 2020.
 Another important outcome was the adoption of the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (Access and Benefit Sharing, ABS).

-A new global framework for biodiversity is to be adopted in 2021 to replace the Strategic Plan, which has now expired.
+A new global framework for biodiversity is to be adopted in 2022 to replace the Strategic Plan, which has now expired.

-Last modification 30.04.2021
+Last modification 10.06.2022